vserova/book/pages/ch_app.md

 ##### Retrieving data using CNetICacheClient

-The following code snippet demonstrates two ways to retrieve data using <span class="nctnt ncbi-class">CNetICacheClient</span>, with the cache name coming from the registry (see the [class reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCNetICacheClient.html) for additional methods):
+The following code snippet demonstrates two ways to retrieve data using `CNetICacheClient`, with the cache name coming from the registry (see the [class reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCNetICacheClient.html) for additional methods):

     // Read a simple object.
     ic_client.Read(key, version, subkey, chunk_buf, kMyBufSize);